 - Poor sleep habits and sleep environment.
 These include irregular sleep hours, consumption of alcohol before bedtime, and falling asleep with the TV on.
 Make sure your room is comfortable, dark and quiet, and your bedtime rituals conducive to sleep.

 - Pain or medical conditions.
-Pain can keep you from sleeping well.
-In addition, many health conditions such as a frequent need to urinate, arthritis, asthma, diabetes, osteoporosis, nighttime heartburn, menopause, and Alzheimer's can interfere with sleep.
+Health conditions such as a frequent need to urinate, pain, arthritis, asthma, diabetes, osteoporosis, nighttime heartburn, and Alzheimer's can interfere with sleep.
 Talk to your doctor to address underlying issues.

 - Medications.
 Older adults tend to take more medications than younger people and the combinations of drugs, as well as their side-effects, can impair sleep.
 Your doctor may be able to make changes to your medications to improve sleep.

 - Lack of exercise.
 If you are too sedentary, you may never feel sleepy or feel sleepy all of the time.
-Regular aerobic exercise during the day, at least three hours before bedtime, can promote good sleep.
+Regular aerobic exercise during the day can promote good sleep.

-- Psychological stress or psychological disorders.
+- Stress.
 Significant life changes like the death of a loved one or moving from a family home can cause stress.
-Anxiety or sadness can also keep you awake, which can, in turn, cause more anxiety or depression.
+Nothing improves your mood better than finding someone you can talk to face-to-face.

 - Sleep disorders.
 Restless Legs Syndrome (RLS) and sleep-disordered breathing—such as snoring and sleep apnea—occur more frequently in older adults.